FabioAMQuintal/FabioAMQuintal/README.md

 Welcome👋
 <br> My name is Fabio and I'm from São Paulo.
 ***
- My history as a Softwear Engineer might be considered a bit confusing!
+ My history as a Softwear Developer might be considered a bit confusing!
 ### But calm down, I'll explain everything :D
  I'm graduated in Information Technology (2013) but it was at the Mechatronics college(2020) that the passion for programming really happened.
  <br>At FATEC-SP, we developed and played with Arduido, building projects...
 And programming that was pretty cool!